t0r0X/git-redate/README.md

 # git-redate
 ### Made by [Potato Labs](http://taterlabs.com)

-Change the dates of several git commits with a single command.
+Interactively change the dates of several git commits in current branch with a single command.

 ![alt tag](https://i.stack.imgur.com/yE4cQ.gif)

 # Installation

-For homebrew users, you need to run `brew tap PotatoLabs/homebrew-git-redate` and then `brew install git-redate`.
+For Homebrew users (on macOS): you need to run `brew tap PotatoLabs/homebrew-git-redate` and then `brew install git-redate`.
+See Homebrew formula here: https://github.com/PotatoLabs/homebrew-git-redate

-If you're not using homebrew, you can clone this repo and move the `git-redate` file into any folders in your $PATH.
+When using Linux/BSD/Unix or macOS without Homebrew: you can clone this repo or download the `git-redate` file and copy it into any folders in your $PATH.
 Restart your terminal afterwards and you're good to go!

-For window's users, you may paste the file into `${INSTALLATION_PATH}\mingw64\libexec\git-core`.
-Assuming you used the default settings the installation path will be `C:\Program Files\Git`.
+For Windows users: you copy the `git-redate` file into `${INSTALLATION_PATH}\mingw64\libexec\git-core\`.
+If you used the default Git installation settings, `INSTALLATION_PATH` should be `C:\Program Files\Git`.

+See also this Stackoverflow answer: https://stackoverflow.com/a/40095055/265954.

 # Usage

+**Make sure to run this on a clean working directory otherwise you'll lose your uncommitted changes, or it won't work.**

-Simply run: `git redate --commits [[number of commits to view]]`.
-You'll have to force push in order for your commit history to be rewritten.
+* Redate a number of commits: `git redate [--commits|-c <number of commits>]`.
+If the redated commits have been previously pushed to a Git server, you'll have to force push in order for your commit history to be rewritten on the Git server.

-To be able to edit all the commits at once add the --all option: `git redate --all`

-**Make sure to run this on a clean working directory otherwise it won't work.**

-The `--commits` (a.k.a. `-c`) argument is optional, and defaults to 5 if not provided.
+The `--commits` (short `-c`) argument is optional, and defaults to 5 if not provided. \
+Examples: \
+`git redate` : last 5 commits (default) of current branch\
+`git redate -c 7`: last 7 commits of current branch\
+`git redate --commits 25` : last 25 commits of current branch
+* Redate all commits of current branch at once: `git redate --all|-a`.\
+Examples: \
+`git redate -a` : all commits of current branch\
+`git redate --all` : all commits of current branch
+* Specify block size ("chunks") of commits to process: `--limit | -l <block size>`.
+* Enable debug output: `--debug | -d`.